TheVantaDev/OS_Simulator/README.md

 - You keep authorship of your work
 - Your contribution is credited permanently
-- Your contribution may be used in open-source and future commercial versions of Aurora OS.js
+- Your contribution may be used in open-source and future versions of EduOS
-- There are no retroactive license changes or hidden transfers

-If anything feels unclear, open a [discussion](https://github.com/mental-os/Aurora-OS.js/discussions) — transparency matters here.
+If anything feels unclear, open a [discussion](https://github.com/TheVantaDev/OS_Simulator/discussions) — transparency matters here.

 ## Tech Stack